 “It is an honour to serve the President, and I’m glad to be able to play my part to work to ensure events and ceremonies that President presides are conducted smoothly and reflect well of the Office.”

--LTC Ng Jack Sen (Second from right)
+-LTC Ng Jack Sen (centre)

 Ever seen the men and women clad in uniform and standing behind the President at state ceremonies?

 They are the Aide-de-Camp (ADC) to the President.
 The term “Aide-de-Camp” is of French origin and means “camp or field assistant”.
 The ADC was originally a military assistant in the field to a Sovereign, Chief of State, or General.
 They transmitted orders and supervised operations in the name of their commander, and even exercised delegated authority on occasions.

 Today, the ADC is an officer of the uniformed services who assists the President.
 The ADC to the President attends to the needs of the President and accompanies the President at State functions, ceremonies or events of ceremonial nature.
 They are responsible for the coordination, planning, implementation and follow-up of the President’s events both locally and overseas.
 They also ensure that both local and internationally accepted protocol practices are observed at all times.

 There are currently three full-time ADC serving the President, one of whom is a female.
 They are assisted by a corps of Honorary ADCs from the Singapore Armed Forces, the Singapore Police Force and the Singapore Civil Defence Force.

 “I am proud of my job and happy to be able to do what I do.
 It is great to have the opportunity to meet many overseas VIPs when they come to visit Singapore.”

 Mr Ismail Bin Abdul Ghani was born and bred on the Istana grounds, and has been working at the President’s Office as a butler since he was young!